esnitkin914/Comparative_Genomics/day1_morning/README.md

 4. Output Directory Path
 5. Analysis Base name to store result files with this prefix.

-The day1pm directory also contains a pbs script that will run variant_call.sh on flux cluster.
-Edit this pbs script to customize email address and output directory to reflect your username specific paths.
+The day1pm directory also contains a slurm script that will run variant_call.sh on flux cluster.
+Edit this slurm script to customize email address and output directory to reflect your username specific paths.

-Change the EMAIL_ADDRESS section of the pbs script to your email_address.
+Change the EMAIL_ADDRESS section of the slurm script to your email_address.

 Change the output directory path in these line to reflect your output path which should be your day1pm directory.
 Also remember to change the path of reference genome to your day1pm directory.
-You can find this line at the end of the PBS script.
+You can find this line at the end of the SLURM script.

 ```